Laura Fuentes

 Swap the cheese

-No mozzarella around?
-This pasta salad can still be deliciously cheesy by adding Provolone, Gouda, Cheddar, or Parmesan.
+If you don’t have mozzarella, this pasta salad can still be deliciously cheesy by adding Provolone, Gouda, Cheddar, or Parmesan.

 Add more veggies